How to add different currencies on Shopify

 Customers checking out in a foreign currency already have to manually make the conversion to their local currency, but on top of that, most credit card issuers also charge a 1-3% foreign transaction fee.
 This means that the customer doesn’t even know the final price they’re paying until their card is charged.
 No one wants the price to be a surprise.

-This surprise can be very off-putting and result in customers feeling bitter about the purchase, or even cancelling their orders (the exact opposite feelings you want customers to have when shopping with you!).
+This surprise can be very off-putting and result in customers feeling that they've overpaid and bitter about the purchase, or even cancelling their orders (the exact opposite feelings you want customers to have when shopping with you!).
 By accepting payments in different currencies, you’ve eliminated any friction that comes with foreign transaction fees, resulting in more satisfied customers.

 How to Accept Payments in Different Currencies on Shopify